Said Zahari: Early life

 Said was born in Singapore to Javanese parents.
 He led a journalists' strike against the takeover of the newspaper by United Malays National Organisation (UMNO).

+At the time Utusan Melayu, founded by Yusof Ishak, was a progressive newspaper at the time and not a government propaganda instrument.

 Also known as Pak Said, he was detained on 2 February 1963 at 4.30 am by the Singapore Government and subsequently held for 17 years without trial.
 Allegations against him included being a "Communist".
 He now holds the distinction of being the second longest-serving political detainee in Singapore after Chia Thye Poh.

 He was arrested during Operation Coldstore, a joint Malaysian and Singaporean operation to silence 117 opposition and union leaders under the Internal Security Act.